26:51

 I can use my anger to protect myself and to also help others from being harmed.

-Disobedience is not evil.
+Disobedience is not evil,

 Disobedience helps me to be free.

-Boldness helps me to express who I am.
+Boldness is not evil Boldness helps me to express who I am Good and evil are subjective things.

-So once we integrate these two parts of our personality.
+So once we integrate these two parts of our personality,

-Which are seemingly polar opposites.
+Which are seemingly polar opposite.

 Which means that once we embrace our shadow.